 Noise is just unwanted sound waves generated by air particles hitting the tread and moving in and out of the grooves (mostly entering through the shoulder gaps).

-So, tread pattern has a huge role to play here, which is a good starting point.
+So, tread pattern has a huge role to play here.
+Let me start with that.

 Tread Pattern